patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `useNavigationItems()` hook return the navigation items as is, meaning you'll still have to recursively parse the tree structure to transform the items into actual React component.
+The `useNavigationItems()` hook return the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React components.

-As it's a non trivial process, the shell provide an optional utility hook called `useRenderedNavigationItems()` to faciliate the parsing.
+As it's a non trivial process, the shell provide an utility hook called `useRenderedNavigationItems()` to help with that.

-> If you prefer, you can parse the navigation items tree by yourself without using the utility hook.

-The `useRenderedNavigationItems()` accept 2 render functions as a second and third parameter.
-The *second parameter* is a function to render a single link from a navigation item and the *third parameter* is a function to render a section of navigation items.
+The `useRenderedNavigationItems()` hook accept 2 render functions as it's second and third parameter.
+The *second parameter* function renders a single link from a navigation item and the *third parameter* function render a section from a collection of items.

-In this example, there are 2 sections.
-A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_.
+In the previous example, there are 2 sections.
+A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_ navigation items.

-Each render function must return a single `React element`.

-Notice that the `renderItem` function receive the `highlight` additional props.
-When provided, the host application root layout will render an "highlight" CSS class on the link.
-This is the type of use cases `additionalProps` are for.

 👉 Start all the applications and libraries and try navigating between pages.
+Everything should work fine.

 > **Note**
 >